I have to admit that I found Arrow Season 2 Episode 11 a bit upsetting, both on an emotional level and a logical level.

 The main focus of the hour was, of course, your very favorite character's downward spiral.
-Laurel took another tumble down the hill on her way to rock bottom tonight, but it's all a very much centered around her poor choices and her proximity to Oliver as someone he once loved.
+Laurel took another tumble down the hill on her way to rock bottom, but it's all a very much centered around her poor choices and her proximity to Oliver as someone he once loved.

 We do know to what end she has created her own hell by doubting herself and blaming herself for Tommy's death and drowning her sorrows in booze and pills.
 Because of her family history with it, she has no leeway to make those mistakes.
 Really, trying to become an alcoholic around an alcoholic is just idiocy.
 They can spot the signs, even when they're not there.
 They'll make those suckers up if you're not careful.
 Laurel was not careful.

-I was kind of shocked when Oliver announced he was going to give a friend the benefit of the doubt and it was Sebastian Blood, and that his idea of doing that was to tattle on Laurel and ask him if they had broken up or something.
-She confided in him that she thought he killed his mother (he did) and was a criminal mastermind (he is) and Oliver went against his gut and took her comments (as if she was a child) to the person about which she was complaining.
+I was kind of shocked when Oliver announced he was going to give a friend the benefit of the doubt and it was Sebastian Blood, and that his idea of doing that was to tattle on Laurel and ask Blood if they had broken up or something.
+Laurel confided in Oliver that she thought Blood killed his own mother (he did) and was a criminal mastermind (he is) and Oliver went against his gut and took her comments (as if she was a child) to the person about whom she was complaining.
 He almost got her killed.

 She nearly had me believing that Sebastian was a criminal mastermind and the only reason that I believed her was because it was Laurel.
 I do have a blind spot where she's concerned.
 Not anymore.Oliver

 The thing is, it wasn't just because it as Laurel.
-She had valid points and they never did follow up on what happened to his father.
-The files were missing so they just dropped the subject all together.
+She had valid points, and they never followed up on what happened to his father.
+The files were missing, so they just dropped the subject all together.
 Yet even Felicity had to admit with a name like Blood, it can't be a good sign.
 How long have you been waiting for somebody to make that connection?!

 They lost me.
 So what?
 Sisters do that stuff to each other all the time.
 It's hardly life shattering.
 Just because Moira happened to sabotage her husband's boat and Sara was on it didn't mean that they were all caught up in a giant soap opera.
 Well, they are now.

-We know for certain that Slade is using Laurel as part of the plan to hurt the vigilante.
-Slade likely doesn't know that Sara is alive and when he does, his plans will probably need to be altered a bit.
+We know for certain that Slade is using Laurel as part of his plan to hurt the vigilante.
+Slade likely doesn't know that Sara is alive, and when he does, his plans will probably need to be altered a bit.
 He's going off of all the information he has available to him.
-Then again, Sara was chummy with Ivo when I wouldn't have expected it on the island -- maybe Slade knows about Sara through the League of Assassins.
+Then again, Sara was chummy with Ivo when I wouldn't have expected it on the island – maybe Slade knows about Sara through the League of Assassins.

 The problem with the Laurel-centric episodes is that they always seem to focus on the same stuff over and over and never seem to take a forward step.
 She's been locked in a single storyline all season while everyone else has been dashing forward.
-Then she's gone for episodes at a time and when she's back... nothing has changed.
+Then she's gone for episodes at a time.
+When she's back... nothing has changed.